syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

         //Save the stream as a file in the device and invoke it for viewing.
         Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("WordtoMd.md", "application/msword", outputStream);
     }
-//Please download the helper files from the below link to save the stream as file and open the file for viewing in Xamarin platform
+//Please download the helper files from the following link to save the stream as a file and open the file for viewing in the Xamarin platform.
 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-xamarin#helper-files-for-xamarin
 }
 static void SaveImage(object sender, ImageNodeVisitedEventArgs args)
         {
             string imagepath = @"D:\Temp\Image1.png";
-            //Save the image stream as file.
-            using (FileStream fileStreamOutput = File.Create(imagepath))
+            //Save the image stream as a file. using (FileStream fileStreamOutput = File.Create(imagepath))
                 args.ImageStream.CopyTo(fileStreamOutput);
-            //Set the uri to be used for image in output markdown. args.Uri = imagepath;
+            //Set the URI to be used for the image in the output markdown. args.Uri = imagepath;
         }
 {% endhighlight %}